openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

 ## Objective 2: Learn how to control AAPS

+As part of this objective you to learn to navigate through AAPS screens and to perform basic actions in AAPS which you will come across on a daily basis later.
+You will learn how to put a screen or a plugin either to the top scrollable menu bar or let it show via the hamburger menue on the top left list of enabled plugins.

+Basic navigation tips:
 - Perform several actions in AAPS as described in this objective.

 - Click on the orange text "Not completed yet" to access the to-dos.